 Absences due to pregnancy, childbirth or related medical conditions must be excused and cannot be treated or penalized like unexcused absences.
 Your faculty must provide you a leave of absence for as long as it is deemed necessary by your medical doctor.
 At the end of your leave, you must be reinstated to the status you held prior to your leave.
 After returning from an excused absence, your faculty must allow a reasonable amount of time to make up missed assignments and tests.
 The makeup assignments and tests must be reasonably equivalent to those missed, but need not be identical.
 If a faculty provides specific “points” or other advantages to students based on class attendance, you must be given the opportunity to earn back the credit from classes missed due to pregnancy.
 Under Title IX, pregnant students are entitled to the same benefits offered to students with other medical conditions, illness or injury.

 While your faculty may have a strict attendance policy, the University is bound by federal civil rights law.
 Title IX requires the University ensure that all faculty and staff comply with the law and do not discriminate against pregnant and parenting students.
 An individual faculty’s policy is not OK if it breaks the law.
-Please contact the Title IX Coordinator you have questions about your faculty’s attendance policy as it relates to your pregnancy or parental responsibilities.
+Please contact the Title IX Coordinator if you have questions about your faculty’s attendance policy as it relates to your pregnancy or parental responsibilities.

 Title IX requires the University provide pregnant students with any special services we provide to students with any other type of temporary disabilities.
 Please contact Academic Success & Disability Services at (909) 748-8069.